WebRTSP/ReStreamer/README.md

 3. [Configure streamer](#how-to-configure-your-own-source) for IP Cam you want access to ;
 4. Restart Snap: `sudo snap restart rtsp-to-webrtsp`;

-## How to use it as Cloud DVR for IP Cam not accessible directly
+## How to use it as Cloud NVR for IP Cam not accessible directly
 1. In config file replace `streamers` section with something like
 ```
 streamers: (
   {
     restream: false
-    name: "DVR"
+    name: "NVR"
     type: "record"
     record-token: "some-random-string"
     recordings-dir: "recordings" // path relative to %SNAP_COMMON% (/var/snap/rtsp-to-webrtsp/common/) where recordings will be placed